knightjoel/amazon-lex-customerservice-workshop/05_SiteVisit/README.md

 ### Configure Slots

 Slots are parameters you can define to capture inputs from the bot users.
-In this example, the bot needs a multiple input parameters in order to fulfill the site visit checklist.
+In this example, the bot needs multiple input parameters in order to fulfill the site visit checklist.

 Each slot has a type.
 You can create your **custom slot types** or use **built-in slot types**.
-Check the [list](http://docs.aws.amazon.com/lex/latest/dg/howitworks-builtins-slots.html) of **Built-in Slot Types**
+There is a [list](http://docs.aws.amazon.com/lex/latest/dg/howitworks-builtins-slots.html) of **Built-in Slot Types** if you wish to browse it.

 We are going to reuse the `WellSiteIdType` we created earlier but we also need a new type to capture the condition of the rod.